sayeda-chattopadhyay/sayeda-chattopadhyay/README.md

 ### Hi I`am Sayeda. :wave:

-I am an ux designer and a front-end developer.
+I am a ux designer and front-end developer.

 I am passionate about art and craft.
 Hence I ventured into this field of UX design to fulfill my aspiration of designing user-centric products.
 Currently delving into front-end development, I'm dedicated to breathing life into my interactive designs.